Appeals Panel Decision Manual - Procedural Issues

 Admission of Evidence was an Abuse of Discretion and Reversible Error Found.
 In resolving the disputed issue, the HO relied on documents offered into evidence by the IW which were intended to prove the date the IC received first written notice of the claimed injury.
 The IC objected to the admission of the documents because they were not timely exchanged within 15 days of the BRC, and there was no good cause for the failure to timely exchange the documents.
 The HO admitted the documents because he determined that they were either listed in the BRC report or discussed at the BRC.
 Neither listing documents in the BRC report nor discussing them at the BRC constitutes good cause for failing to timely exchange documents.
 The HO's reliance on the erroneously admitted documents to prove the date on which the IC received first written notice of the claimed injury probably did cause the rendition of an improper decision.
 The AP reversed and remanded the case for further consideration excluding the records in question.
 APD 992764.

-The HO found that the IW injured his back moving a drill weighing 60 pounds while working on August 12, 1999.
+The HO found that the IW injured his back moving a drill weighing 60 pounds while working on (Date of Injury).
 At the CCH IC asserted that the IW did not injure his back at work, but injured it working part-time for another employer or somewhere else.
 To support his claim the IW offered as evidence a statement from his father that the IW had not worked part-time as a bricklayer since 1997; a statement from the manager of the shoe store where the IW had worked part-time indicating that the IW did no heavy lifting and that he was not injured at his part-time job; a statement from a co-worker that IW did not do "hard work" at his part-time job; and testimony from two witnesses to bolster his claim.
 The IC objected to the admission and consideration of this evidence because the IW did not provide the documents and names of the witnesses to the IC within 15 days after the BRC.
 The HO overruled the objection and admitted the evidence for good cause because there was "no harm, no foul" and because IW hired a new attorney after the BRC.
 The HO's ruling was improper and an abuse of discretion because "no harm, no foul" is not a proper legal standard, and hiring a new attorney was not good cause for not exchanging evidence within the required 15-day time period.
 Because the resolution of the case largely turned on the IW's credibility, and because all of the erroneously admitted evidence went to bolster the IW's credibility, the HO's error in admitting the evidence was reasonably calculated to cause and probably did cause the rendition of an improper decision.
 Therefore, the HO's error did constitute reversible error.
 APD 001090.

 Exclusion of Evidence was an Abuse of Discretion and No Reversible Error Found.
 The IC called Mr. K as a witness.
 On direct examination, Mr. K testified regarding the circumstances under which the injury was reported.
 During cross-examination, Mr. K objected on two occasions asserting the questions were irrelevant.
 The HO told Mr. K to answer the questions or his testimony would be stricken in its entirety.
 Mr. K engaged the HO regarding her tone of voice, and the HO dismissed Mr. K and excluded his testimony over the IC's objection.
 The HO should have considered the testimony given by Mr. K prior to being dismissed and decided the weight and credibility to give it based upon his reluctance to answer questions on cross-examination.
 The HO abused her discretion in excluding Mr. K's testimony in its entirety.
 Because the substance of Mr. K's testimony was somewhat reiterated by another IC witness, the HO's error was not reasonably calculated to cause and probably did not cause the rendition of an improper decision.
 Therefore, the HO's error did not constitute reversible error.
 APD 022830.